The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Fixed RKHS

 simultaneously for all $r \geq 0$. \end{theorem}

-\section{The Goldenshluger--Lepski Method for a Fixed RKHS}
+\subsection{The Goldenshluger--Lepski Method for a Fixed RKHS}

 We now produce bounds on our adaptive estimator for a fixed RKHS.
-The following result, which is a simple consequence of Lemma \ref{lBias}, can be used to define the majorant of the non-adaptive estimators.
-This motivates the definition of the adaptive estimator used in the Goldenshluger--Lepski method.
+Lemma \ref{lComp} (p. \pageref{lComp}), which is a simple consequence of Lemma 22 can be used to define the majorant of the non-adaptive estimators.
+This motivates the following definition of the adaptive estimator used in the Goldenshluger--Lepski method.